Mid-America Center: History

 Mid-America Center was announced in August 1999, as the Mid-America Recreation and Convention Complex.
 Originally proposed as a 120,000 sqft arena, it was comparably smaller to that of the then-under development Qwest Center in Omaha, Nebraska.
-Additionally, the Omaha Lancers were announced to become the first tenants of the arena, following the closure of the Ak-Sar-Ben arena.
+Additionally, the Omaha Lancers were announced to become the first tenants of the arena, following the closure of the Hitchcock Arena.
 In November 2000, full plans for the arena were announced, with the intent to get $150 million from Vision Iowa.

 Construction began in June 2001 and Mid-America Center officially opened on October 18, 2002.
 By 2006, Mid-America Center was losing needed $500,000 in city subsidies.
 Qwest Center, which opened in 2003, was also contributing factor to the arena's loss.
 In December 2011, it was announced that Harrah's Entertainment would take over as the operator of Mid-America Center.
 Harrah's took over as the operator on July 1, 2012.

 Tenants

 Omaha Lancers

 The Omaha Lancers of the United States Hockey League were the first home team in Mid-America Center.
-Originally speculated to move to the arena in 1999, the Lancers officially moved to the arena in 2002, following the closure of the Ak-Sar-Ben arena.
+Originally speculated to move to the arena in 1999, the Lancers officially moved to the arena in 2002, following the closure of the Hitchcock Arena.
 The Omaha Lancers later moved back to Omaha at the former Omaha Civic Auditorium in 2009.